 In tests on clean and polluted lake waters in Belgium successive filtering of water samples was undertaken to examine the effect of removing sections of the microbial community on die-off rates.
-Removals were carried out by filtering samples in the following sequence; algae and protozoa at 5 μ m, bacteria at 0.45 μ m, bacteriophages1 and other anti-microbial agents by autoclaving at 120°C for 10 minutes.
+Removals were carried out by filtering samples in the following sequence; algae and protozoa at 5μ m, bacteria at 0.45μ m, bacteriophages1 and other anti-microbial agents by autoclaving at 120°C for ten minutes.
 Samples were inoculated with E.coli cultured from natural strains and added to a nutrient preparation.
 The anti-microbial agents, referred to as thermolabile toxins, unstable and sensitive to heat, were shown to be largely non-diffusible and it was suggested that they could be a coliphage, a Bdellovibrio or a high molecular antibiotic.
-Further filtration (0.22 μ m), however, showed that they were not Bdellovibrios which measure at least 0.3- 0.4 μ m.
+Further filtration $(0.22\mu m)$, however, showed that they were not Bdellovibrios, which measure at least 0.3- 0.4μm.
 A dilution experiment eventually demonstrated that both coliphages and a potent colicidal toxin were present in the waters.
-In general, each removal resulted successive reductions in die-off rate.
+In general, each removal resulted in successive reductions in die-off rate.
 There were marked differences between the clean and polluted waters.
-In the polluted water the greatest effect was noted by removal of bacteriophages and thermolabile toxins, in the clean water it was indigenous bacteria (Figure 2.6).
-In the clean water the ability of the microbial community to reduce the E.coli population was greater than in the polluted water but identification of the nature and origin of the agents acting in the polluted water would require further research (Verstraete and Voets, 1972).
+In the polluted water the greatest effect was noted by removal of bacteriophages and thermolabile toxins, while in the clean water it was indigenous bacteria (Figure 2.6).
+In the clean water the ability of the microbial community to reduce the E. coli population was greater than in the polluted water but the nature and origin of the agents acting in the polluted water remained unknown (Verstraete and Voets, 1972).